reportportal/kubernetes/reportportal/v5/v5/README.md

 exit
 ```

-7. Creation RabbitMQ virtual host and granting permission to rabbitmq user
+7. Creation a RabbitMQ virtual host and granting permissions to 'rabbitmq' user

 In RabbitMQ, virtual hosts are like a virtual box which contains a logical grouping of connections, exchanges, queues, bindings, user permissions, policies and many more things.
-For correct Analyzer work we need to create its vhost and grant permissions for the rabbitmq user.
+For correct Analyzer work we need to create its vhost and grant permissions for the 'rabbitmq' user.

 Get a shell to a running RabbitMQ container:
 ```